Psychotherapy @ Staple Inn – Bloomsbury

 Compassion Focussed Therapy

 This is more an add-on lens than a therapy itself.
 This Compassionate lens is added to a chosen psychotherapy approach.
-It is particularly useful for those who have in their body a constant feeling of guilt or an inner critic.
+It is particularly useful for those who experience a constant feeling of guilt or developed a strong voice of an inner critic.

 It is not a ‘wishy-washy’ lens.
 It means working on accepting a compassionate stance towards one’s own nature: to be empathetic to our own suffering and a commitment to alleviate it.

 A psychodynamic approach with Emotionally Focussed Therapy (EFT ).
-EFT is more structured than pure psychodynamic one, but psychodynamic offers a deeper insight.
-Therefore, I connect these two as psychodynamic treatment on its own may feel very unstructured and goal-less.
+EFT is more structured than pure psychodynamic apprach, but psychodynamic lens offers a deeper insight.
+Therefore, I connect these two appraches.
+Psychodynamic treatment on its own may feel very unstructured and goal-less.
 Couples in crisis need a clear structure and guidance.
 There is enough to deal with already, right?
 Having a clear agenda for the sessions helps.

 Work Focused Counselling

 Using psychodynamic framework, you will be guided to explore your feelings and mental images that relate to your situation and position at work in order to gain an insight, both into your particular situation and into organisational struggles.
 I worked in public, private and third sector organisations and studied psychodynamics of organisations at master degree level.

 This is again a lens placed on your chosen psychotherapy.
 Particularly suitable for those who tend to dissociate from their bodies which, colloquially speaking, means they ‘live in their heads’.
-Also very good for people with eating issues and to begin to feel their own sexuality.
+This lens may be suitable for individuals with eating issues and with lack of sexual libido.
 A good start to this is a book of Alexander Lowen ‘Joy: The Surrender to the Body and to Life’.
-The title says everything.

 Centering Prayer/Meditation Support Psychotherapy